Skip to main content

 Master's Level Student Paper Award: Literature, Identity and Sense of Place in 1930s 'Free-State' Ireland, Association of American Geographers, Cultural Geography Specialty Group 2002

-The digital and environmental humanities, the development of Humanities Geographical Information Systems (GIS) methodologies and applications, and the literary, historical, cultural and environmental geographies of early twentieth century Ireland.
+The digital and environmental humanities Geographical Information Systems (GIS) methodologies and applications.Historical Geography of North America and Mexico.
+Marine History.
+Literary, historical, cultural and environmental geographies of early twentieth century Ireland.